7 Everyday Essential Gadgets Before Smartphones Landed

 These were large, shoulder-mounted cameras that recorded directly to VHS tapes.

 For the first time, ordinary families could record birthdays, holidays, school plays, and more, and then immediately play the tape back on their television.
 The VHS camcorder created the home video as a cultural institution.
 The footage was not of broadcast quality, and the cameras were not well-lit, but it didn’t matter.
 What mattered was that those moments now stood preserved.
+Like other prominent gadgets, these too lost popularity with the advent of digital cameras which were more portable, light weight, easy to carry and much simple to operate.
+Point and shoot cameras from companies like Japanese giants Sony, Panasonic and Canon became the obvious choice with advanced photography features and storage space included.
+Eventually, smartphones replaced them as well.

 7. Dial-Up Modem